From Wavefunctional Entanglement to Entangled Wavefunctional Degrees of Freedom: The Equivalence between Wavefunctional and Inter-particle Entanglement

 In practice, a probabilistically triggered, time-dependent analogue of the above perturbation should also realize the same effect; however, this perturbation should follow the following hierarchy of timescales, such that the modes, $\left|a\right>$ and $\left|b\right>$ adiabatically evolve into $\left|a^{\prime}\right>$ and $\left|b^{\prime}\right>,$ respectively, and no transitions are induced:

-where $\Delta E$ is the energy difference between the modes, $\widetilde H$ describes the perturbation strength, and $t_{\textrm{meas}}$ is the timescale for carrying out photon number or energy measurements for detecting the inter-particle entanglement of the final state.
+where $\Delta E$ is the energy difference between the modes, $\hat{\widetilde H}$ describes the perturbation strength, and $t_{\textrm{meas}}$ is the timescale for carrying out photon number or energy measurements for detecting the inter-particle entanglement of the final state.

-Any realization of this \emph{Gedankenexperiment} will have two requisites, namely: (A) an ``ancillary'' quantum mechanical subsystem has to be coupled to the entangling system; and (B) a quantum measurement has to be made on this subsystem—as are required for entangling photons that have never interacted in the past \cite{PhysRevLett.80.3891}.
-Hence, I have argued that mode-entangled states can be transformed into particle-entangled states by anharmonically and controllably—by a quantum mechanical random process—deforming an initially harmonic potential.
+Any realization of this \emph{Gedankenexperiment} will have two requisites, namely: (A) an \emph{ancillary} quantum mechanical subsystem has to be coupled to the entangling system; and (B) a quantum measurement has to be made on this subsystem—as are required for entangling photons that have never interacted in the past \cite{PhysRevLett.80.3891}.
+Hence, I have argued that mode-mode entangled states can be transformed into particle-particle entangled states by anharmonically and controllably—by a quantum mechanical random process—deforming an initially harmonic potential.
+In particular, in the context of the present scheme, the term, ``particles'' signifies the occupancies of the spatial optical modes.
+Consequently, one could also interpret this scheme as a quantum measurement-based entangling protocol that transforms the entanglement between two arbitrary, bosonic, optical modes into entanglement between their constituent, characteristic, spatial modes.